-The National Special Districts Coalition is the only national organization advocating for all types of special districts at the federal level.
-NSDC was formed in 2018 and is comprised of state special districts' associations and organizations supporting special districts.
-The Coalition formally established its federal advocacy program in 2021 after many special districts across the country were overlooked in distribution of pandemic fiscal resources.
+The National Special Districts Coalition is the only national organization advocating for 35,000 special districts of all types at the federal level.
+NSDC, a coalition of over 8000 districts, was formed in 2018 and is comprised of state special districts' associations and organizations supporting special districts.
 The Coalition currently has members in Arizona, California, Colorado, Florida, Oregon, South Carolina, Texas, Utah, Washington, and Wyoming.